Intentional Ways to Grow a Healthy Parenting Relationship

-Our parenting changes as your child ages.
-It requires different strategies, different limits, and different styles of discipline and follow through.
+Your parenting approach changes as your child ages.
+It requires different strategies, different limits, and different styles of guidance and discipline.
 However, regardless of the age of your child or how you have parented in the past, intentional parenting has something to offer you.
-This document is divided into three parts.
+This document is divided into three parts detailing intentional parenting.

 First, intentional parenting is defined in detail.

 Next, reasons why using intentional parenting is important are provided.